US Releases Names and Images As It Prepares to Deport 335 West Africans, Including 30 Ghanaians

 US clarifies stance on green card policies

-In a related development, YEN.com.gh reported that the US publicly addressed the brouhaha around its new amendment to the green card application policy.
+In a related development, YEN.com.gh reported that the US had publicly addressed the brouhaha around its new amendment to the green card application policy.

 Source: YEN.com.gh